Diamondbacks vs. Rockies Player Props Betting Odds

 Blackmon Stats

-- Blackmon has recorded 24 hits with six doubles, two home runs and 12 walks.
-He has driven in six runs.
+- Charlie Blackmon has six doubles, two home runs, 12 walks and six RBI (25 total hits).

 Blackmon Recent Games